I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 But, as I listened, an amazing thing happened.
 Streets: A Rock Opera hit me like a brick.
 I sat absolutely transfixed by that first listen.
 At the album's conclusion, I said aloud to no one in particular (because I had no roommate), "Holy sh**, that was sweet!" and then I played the album through a second time, with the cassette insert in hand so I could read along with the lyrics and follow the plot (thanks to the handy dandy synopsis of the story included inside).
 After that, I ran over to my friend's room and banged on his door, waving the tape and screaming, "Dude!
 You gotta hear this!"

 Read More From Spinditty

 Streets: A Rock Opera was the culmination of several years of work between the members of Savatage and songwriter/producer Paul O'Neill, who had come into the band's orbit during the recording of 1987's Hall of the Mountain King (and would remain a constant presence till the band's final album in the early 2000s).

-Streets had begun as an idea O'Neill had come up with for a possible stage play, but had never quite completed.
+Streets began as an idea O'Neill had for a stage play, but had never completed.
 The Savatage songwriting team of vocalist Jon Oliva and his guitarist brother Criss were shown the unfinished work during planning for the band's next studio album, and together they decided to bring Paul's story to life.
 With O'Neill in the producer's chair as usual, Streets: A Rock Opera represented a giant leap forward for the band's sound.
 Savatage had toyed with the dramatic, Broadway-style vibe on a few tracks of Gutter Ballet, but on Streets they finally took the full theatrical-rock plunge, and it worked gloriously.

 The Saga of D.T.
 Jesus